hodcroftlab/covariants/content/Faq.md

 Please do cite and link back to CoVariants.org if you use this resource!

-If you use screenshots from CoVariants.org, please do ensure a you credit the website and provide a link back to CoVariants.org.
+If you use screenshots from CoVariants.org, please do ensure you credit the website and provide a link back to CoVariants.org.

-TODO:

-- add citation
-- add linking info
-- add social media sharing info and links

 Citation: